DNeosphere/rick_and_morty_app/README.md

 # Rick and Morty App

-This repo is a JS practice of:
+This repo is a JS Vanilla practice of:

 - Fetch
 - Templates generation